papermerge/papermerge-core/README.md

 - Web UI with desktop like experience
 - OpenAPI compliant REST API
 - Works with PDF, JPEG, PNG and TIFF documents
-- OCR (Optical Character Recognition) of the documents
-- OCRed text overlay (you can download document with OCRed text overlay)
-- Full Text Search of the scanned documents
 - Document Versioning
 - Tags - assign colored tags to documents or folders
 - Documents and Folders - users can organize documents in folders
 - Document Types (i.e. Categories)
 - Custom Fields (metadata) per document type
 - Multi-User
+- Group ownership
+- Share documents and folders between users and/or groups of users
+- UI is available in multiple languages
 - Page Management - delete, reorder, cut, move, extract pages
+- OCR (Optical Character Recognition) of the documents
+- OCRed text overlay (you can download document with OCRed text overlay)
+- Full Text Search of the scanned documents

 ## Documentation